-You may be struggling forgiving yourself and finding a way to get beyond the hurt you have caused.
+In this journey to healing, you may be struggling forgiving yourself and finding a way to get beyond the hurt you have caused.
 But:

 “It’s important to accept the fact that our actions cannot be erased or undone.
 However, we can dig deep inside and discover some way to become a better person by virtue of this experience.
 This focus and process can be of great help in counteracting the feelings of guilt or regret.
-So the first step is letting go of “if only…” and looking toward “what can I do to demonstrate that I’ve learned an important lesson” from this experience.
+So the first step is letting go of “if only.”
+And then look toward “what can I do to demonstrate that I’ve learned an important lesson” from this experience.
 And, further, consider how I can take this learning and use it to become a better person.
 No matter how difficult something is to deal with, there’s always the potential for learning from it.
 Using these learnings to forge a more responsible and fulfilling life can help counteract the feelings of guilt or regret.”

 Another Question and Answer